christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

     repositories even if they don't know the proper method.
 - I am not enabling Smart HTTPS for any repositories.
 Updates to repositories must be pushed via SSH.
 - Beyond the actual repository management, I am using `cgit` for the front-end web interface.
-  - As far as I am aware, you can't "exclude" a repository from `cgit` if it's stored within the directory that `cgit` reads.
+  - If you use the `scan-path=<path>` configuration in the `cgitrc` configuration file to automatically find repositories, you can't exclude" a repository from `cgit` if it's stored within the path that `cgit` reads.
 To host private repositories, you'd need to set up another directory that `cgit` can't read.

 ## Assumptions